ckan/ckan/doc/sysadmin-guide.rst

 Normally, a sysadmin account is created as part of the process of setting up CKAN.
 If one does not already exist, you will need to create a sysadmin user, or give sysadmin rights to an existing user.
-To do this requires access to the server; see :doc:`paster` for details.
+To do this requires access to the server; see :ref:`create-admin-user` for details.
 If another organization is hosting CKAN, you will need to ask them to create a sysadmin user.

 Adding more sysadmin accounts is done in the same way.
 It cannot be done via